mlab-upenn/GrooveNet/readme.txt

 4. Navigate to your download folder and untar (or unzip) the package.
 You may use tar -xzvf 'file name'

-5. cd into your extracted folder -> project
+5. cd into your extracted folder -> project/src

 6. type 'make clean'